rob-blackbourn/jetblack-js-date/README.md

 # @jetblack/date

-Timezone aware date manipulation for JavaScript.
+Timezone-aware date manipulation for JavaScript.

 This is work in progress!